RodricBr/OffSec-MISC/README.md

 ## Nmap Ultimate Scan v1 ([man](https://man7.org/linux/man-pages/man1/nmap.1.html))

-nMap (Network Mapper) is a network discovery and security tool. nMap is used to discover hosts and services on a computer network by sending packets and analyzing the responses It can also be used for web application.
+nMap (Network Mapper) is a network discovery and security tool. nMap is used to discover hosts and services on a computer network by sending packets and analyzing the responses. <br>
+It can also be used for web application testing.

 - Replace the API-KEY with your [Shodan](https://www.shodan.io) API Key